SNMeans/EHR-Health-Data-Integration/README.md

 As an employee at Palmetto Internal Medicine, a healthcare facility utilizing AthenaOne's cloud-based EHR system, I leverage my B.S. in Biochemistry and extensive knowledge in healthcare operations, including HIPAA compliance and patient data security.
 This project aims to bridge a critical gap in our clinical forms section, ensuring a more comprehensive patient data collection process.

 ## Technical Expertise Integration
 Combining proficiency in HTML, CSS, JS, and web development, I've customized a user-centric New Patient Health History form within AthenaOne.
 This initiative seeks to optimize data collection efficiency, streamline document management, and adhere strictly to healthcare compliance standards.
+While the functionality of JavaScript was limited within AthenaOne, I ensured flexibility for future enhancements by leaving provisions to integrate JavaScript functionalities into specific sections if required and/or needed.

 ## Project Details
 * Author: Sumi Nia Means